 The majority of urban residents breathing poor-quality air, having limited access to transport, and open public spaces.
 We realized that urgent action is needed to reverse the current situation because urban growth has profound repercussions for sustainability.

 This blog is an extraction on the conversational webinar series, "All About Outcomes."
-Eddie Lorin and Sashwin Pillai represented developed, and emerging markets, and together touched on some of the challenges in achieving SDG 11, sustainable cities and communities, and impact measurement and management.
+Eddie Lorin and Sashwin Pillai represented developed and emerging markets and together touched on some of the challenges in achieving SDG 11, sustainable cities and communities, and impact measurement and management.
 The UN has defined 10 Targets and 15 Indicators for SDG 11.

 Eddie Lorin is a founder of Strategic Realty Holdings, Alliant Strategic Investment Funds, and HAPI Foundation.
 By investing in the neglected rental properties, they "add value" through many improvements that have a direct and positive impact on families and communities.

-Sashwin Pillai is a founder of Africa Vision Holdings.
+Sashwin Pillai is the founder of Africa Vision Holdings.
 Africa Vision is committed to producing buildings of excellent quality that respond to the Built Environment, socially and economically, with innovative and functional design solutions.

 Challenges in developed and developing countries may seem different but add to the same issues the world is facing today incorporated in the UN Sustainable Development Goals.